john-cd/rust_howto/bk/drafts/categories/database-implementations/rust_search_engines.md

 - [Meilisearch vs Qdrant][blog~meilisearch-vs-qdrant-tradeoffs-strengths-and-weaknesses]↗: Tradeoffs, Strengths and Weaknesses.
 - [Algolia vs Elasticsearch vs Meilisearch vs Typesense Comparison][blog~typesense-vs-algolia-vs-elasticsearch-vs-meilisearch]↗.
-- [sonic][sonic~github]↗: Fast, lightweight & schema-less search backend.
+- [sonic][sonic~repo]↗: Fast, lightweight & schema-less search backend.
 An alternative to Elasticsearch that runs on a few MBs of RAM. not a lot of activity in GitHub.

 </div>